sunaal-dua/experience/README.md

 ### Greetings!
-#### In this repository you will find all my Machine Learning, NLP and Computer Vision workbooks.
-The table below summarizes what you will find inside<br><br>
+#### This repository contains all the Machine Learning, NLP and Computer Vision projects that I have worked on with detailed "layman" explanation of what the problem statement was, what I have done and why I have done it that way.
+The table below summarizes what you will find inside:<br><br>

 | - | - |
 | --------------- | --------------- |